Firmware Compilation Guide

 - Example:

-The GPIO pins to set at micro-controller startup configuration you set only takes effect before Klipper starts and connects.
-Once Klipper is connected and running normally, this setting does not affect any other operations of the pins and can be used safely.
+The GPIO pins to set at micro-controller startup configuration only takes effect before Klipper establishes a connection.
+Once Klipper is connected and running normally, this setting will not affect any other operations of these pins and can be used safely.

 Flash Failure Recovery & General Protection

-Katapult,HID, andBootloaderfirmware types themselves have protection mechanisms.
-As long as you do not enter the special DFU mode for flashing, even if you flash the wrong main firmware, they will not be overwritten, and the motherboard will not be "bricked". - Essential Step After Flashing: After any firmware flashing is complete, you must completely power off the microcontroller once (unplug the power cable) and then power it back on.
-This ensures the new firmware is correctly loaded and runs stably.
+Katapult,HID, andBootloaderfirmware types have built-in protection mechanisms.
+As long as you do not enter special DFU mode for flashing, they will not be overwritten even if you flash the wrong main firmware, preventing the motherboard from being "bricked". - Required Action After Flashing: After any firmware is flashed, be sure to completely power off the secondary device (unplug the power cable), then power it back on to ensure the new firmware is correctly loaded and runs stably.

-Katapultfor flashing, ensure the host machine can recognize the device.
-If the device cannot be found, quickly double-click the reset button on the motherboard to re-enter flashing mode. - Follow Specifications: Strictly adhere to the flashing methods outlined in the official tutorials.
+Katapultfor flashing, ensure the host machine can identify the device.
+If the device cannot be found, quickly double-click the reset button on the motherboard to re-enter flash mode. - Follow Standards: Strictly follow the flashing methods in the official tutorials.
 Using other unverified methods may cause device damage.

-- Compilation Check: Before flashing, always confirm that the firmware has no compilation errors.
-An incorrect firmware file will cause the flash to fail or the device to malfunction.
+- Compilation Check: Before flashing, make sure the firmware has no compilation errors.
+Incorrect firmware files will cause the flash to fail or the device to malfunction.

 Katapult Firmware Flash Error Recovery

-- Locate the physical reset button on the motherboard and double-click it quickly.
+- Locate the physical reset button on the motherboard and quickly double-click it.

-- Normally, an LED indicator on the Fly motherboard will start blinking, indicating successful entry into
+- Under normal circumstances, an LED indicator on the Fly motherboard will start blinking, indicating successful entry into

-Katapultmode. - You can now clear the incorrect firmware from the motherboard and re-flash the correct Klipper firmware.
+Katapultmode. - You can now clear the incorrect firmware on the motherboard and re-flash the correct Klipper firmware.

 Bootloader Firmware Flash Error Recovery

-- If flashing fails, first completely power off, insert the TF card, and then power on again.
+- If flashing fails, first completely power off, insert the TF card, then power back on.

-- Keep it powered for about 5 seconds to complete the automatic flash.
+- Keep it powered on for approximately 5 seconds to complete the automatic flash.

 ⚠️ Important

-- If you are using a non-FLY official host machine, you must execute the following commands to install the firmware flashing dependency packages!
+- If you are using a non-Fly official host machine, you must run the following commands to install the firmware flash dependency packages!

 - Git Repository